menu

 Overview

 Cedar is a tiny town located in the state of Michigan.
 With a population of 102 people and just one neighborhood, Cedar is the 661st largest community in Michigan.
-Cedar has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Cedar was built prior to World War II, making it one of the older and more historic towns in the country.

 Cedar real estate is some of the most expensive in Michigan, although Cedar house values don't compare to the most expensive real estate in the U.S.